Published at 2018, December 6th

 Avocados look amazing, taste great and have plenty of nutritional benefits.
 They contain fat-soluble vitamins less common in other fruits, have high levels of B5, B6, K and E vitamins, protein, and unsaturated fatty acids.
 One avocado has, on average, twice the potassium of a banana.
 From guacamole to avocado toast, avocado salad, avocado ice cream or avocado oil, avocados also have very interesting properties and benefits that are recognized and used by the pharmaceutical and cosmetics industries.
 Sounds like an amazing fruit, right?
 It is indeed, but just like all other mass-produced commodities, these benefits come together with some (high) costs.
 Let’s figure out the impact that avocados can have on people & planet.

 The environmental problem with avocados is not very different from the issues of other foods that end up turning into commodities – like coffee, palm oil, sugar, whole-flour or soy.
-Avocados are also grown as single-crops, which means that the same crop (avocado trees) grows in the same land year after year, for many years.
-This mass-scale agricultural technique may be more (economically) interesting for producers, but in the long run, it can be very harmful to the environment.
+Avocados are also grown as a monoculture, which means that the same crop (avocado trees) grows in the same land year after year, for many years.
+This mass-scale agricultural technique may be (economically) more interesting for investors or producers, but in the long run, it can be very harmful to the environment – making the production of avocados unsustainable.
 Why?

 But what truly makes avocado’s production special (for the wrong reasons) is the amount of water it consumes.
 According to some studies, avocados are among the 3 crops causing more water stress in their region of production and UNESCO’s research shows that they have a global average water footprint of 1981 m3/ton.
-For instance, grapes’ crops have a water footprint 608 m3/ton, which means that avocados have a strong water impact.
-But the scenario around avocados’ production is about to get more intense.
+For instance and as a comparison, grape crops have a water footprint 608 m3/ton, which means avocados have a very strong water impact.
+But the scenario around avocado production is about to get more intense.